 Flexibility is the key word for gardening in our environment.
 Now we are gearing up for several days of rain.
 I hope it works wonders for the eggplants and extends our tomato season.

-The weather plus our absence meant a prolonged season of garden greens and late picking of the last of the beetroots and Tuscan kale.
+As for the crops in my garden though, the weather plus our absence meant a prolonged season of garden greens and late picking of the last of the beetroots and Tuscan kale.
 Since then, thanks to our WWOOFer Maria, who launched energetically into assisting with the renewal process and preparation of beds for winter plantings.
 The carrot seed I planted then has done so well that the thinnings are looking great in their mounded rows interspersed by the garlic.
 Spring plantings have seen us with a steady supply of salad pickings, including dandelions and fennel, so handy for the digestion.
 I have snuck in a few tomatoes, all the while watchful for the hasty cover-ups required when a frost is forecast.

 The fun does not end there though.
 A few of our fruit trees are in desperate need of pruning so I think I am going to reach out to an arborist for some advice.
 I was speaking to a friend of mine about my trees the other day and he gave me the contact details for the best tree cutting company sydney has to offer.
 So, yes, watch this space.
 By the next time I share an update, our fruit trees might finally look a little tidier.